Artificial Intelligence for Microbiology and Microbiome Research: Outlook

 Establishing benchmark datasets is critical for advancing AI application in microbiology and microbiome research.
-Such datasets enable consistent, unbiased comparisons of algorithms and promote the development of robust predictive models.
-By providing standardized data, the research community can evaluate AI methods on a level playing field, ensuring reproducibility and transparency.
+Such datasets can serve as standardized benchmarks that enable consistent, unbiased comparisons of algorithms, promote the development of robust predictive models, and foster reproducibility and transparency by allowing the research community to evaluate AI methods on a level playing field.
 Similar to the successful DREAM challenges in genomics, a community-driven effort to create public benchmarking datasets will foster collaboration, accelerate discovery, and establish best practices for AI approaches in microbiology and microbiome research.
 Collaborative input is vital for making this a reality.